chmcewan/Provisio/README.md

 performs a managed software install using the local cache.
 If no package manager is supplied, Provisio will try to infer one at runtime which can offer a degree of platform independence for common packages.

-Due to a combination of its ubiquity and terrible website, a special case is provided for installing Oracle's JVM

-    $ provisio install jdk [7u55-b13/jdk-7u55-linux-x64]

-For websites that are more accomodating
+For all other cases

     $ provisio download <url>

-downloads and caches a remote dependency, such as a tarball.
+downloads and caches a remote dependency.
 The (possibly cached) file will appear "downloaded" to the /tmp directory because the working directory may be read-only at provision-time.

 ### Configuration utilities